PetrKorab/Arabica/paper.md

-As an example, a word cloud in Figure 1 displays the most frequent bigrams (two consecutive words) from the titles of articles published in the leading economics journals over 2000 - 2017 (e.g., Econometrica, Journal of Political Economy, American Economic Review, Quarterly Journal of Economics, and Review of Economic Studies).
+As an example, a word cloud in Figure 1 displays the most frequent bigrams (two consecutive words) from the titles of articles published in the leading economics journals over 2000 - 2017 (Econometrica, Journal of Political Economy, American Economic Review, Quarterly Journal of Economics, and Review of Economic Studies).

 A heatmap in Figure 2 plots the most frequent terms with a specified frequency.
 The line plot in Figure 3 displays the most frequent concepts in an alternative form, and Figure 4.